npm/arborist/README.md

   `integrity` values for all modules in this tree.
 Only relevant on `root` nodes.

 * `node.children` Map of packages located in the node's `node_modules` folder.
 * `node.package` The contents of this node's `package.json` file.
 * `node.path` File path to this package.
 If the node is a link, then this is the path to the link, not to the link target.
 If the node is _not_ a link, then this matches `node.realpath`.
 * `node.realpath` The full real filepath on disk where this node lives.
 * `node.location` A slash-normalized relative path from the root node to this node's path.
 * `node.isLink` Whether this represents a symlink.
 Always `false` for Node objects, always `true` for Link objects.
 * `node.isRoot` True if this node is a root node.
 (Ie, if `node.root === node`.)
 * `node.root` The root node where we are working.
 If not assigned to some other value, resolves to the node itself.
 (Ie, the root node's `root` property refers to itself.)
 * `node.isTop` True if this node is the top of its tree (ie, has no `parent`, false otherwise).
 * `node.top` The top node in this node's tree.
 This will be equal to `node.root` for simple trees, but link targets will frequently be outside of (or nested somewhere within) a `node_modules` hierarchy, and so will have a different `top`.
-* `node.dev`, `node.optional`, `node.devOptional` Indicators as to whether
+* `node.dev`, `node.optional`, `node.devOptional`, `node.peer`, Indicators
-  this node is a dev dependency and/or optional dependency.
-These flags are relevant when pruning optional and/or dev dependencies out of the tree.
+  as to whether this node is a dev, optional, and/or peer dependency.
+  These flags are relevant when pruning dependencies out of the tree or deciding what to reify.
 See **Package Dependency Flags** below for explanations.
 * `node.edgesOut` Edges in the dependency graph indicating nodes that this node depends on, which resolve its dependencies.
 * `node.edgesIn` Edges in the dependency graph indicating nodes that depend